SCHOOL STUDENTS

 • Delivered two days per week over 76 weeks (24 months), one day per week for classroom delivery PLUS one day per week for 30 weeks placement,

-• Year 1: 1 day per week delivery (40 weeks) and 1 day per week vocational placement (20 weeks), Year 2: 1 day per week delivery (33 weeks) and 1 day per week vocational placement (23 weeks), plus 1 additional day (7 hours) for first aid training prior to vocational placement,
+• Year 1: 1 day per week delivery (40 weeks) and 1 day per week vocational placement (20 weeks), Year 2: 1 day per week delivery (33 weeks) and 1 day per week vocational placement (23 weeks), plus 2 additional days (7 hours each) for first aid training,

 • Dates, times, course units and training plans may vary for each delivery location,